Education in India: High school

+Most schools in India do not offer subject and scheduling flexibility due to budgeting constraints (for example, students in India are often not allowed to take Chemistry and History together in grades 11–12 as they are part of different "streams").
+Private candidates (that is, not studying in a school) are generally not allowed to register for, and take board examinations, but there are some exceptions such as NIOS.

+Students taking the grade 10 examination usually take five or six subjects: Two languages (at least one of them being English/Hindi), Mathematics, Science (often taught as three separate disciplines: physics, chemistry and biology; but assessed as a single subject), Social Sciences (consisting of four components assessed as a single subject: history, geography, economics and political science), and one optional subject depending on the availability of teachers.
+Elective or optional subjects often include computer applications, information technology, physical education, commerce, economics, painting, music and home science.

+Students taking the grade 12 examination usually take five or six subjects with English or the local language being compulsory.
+Students re-enrolling in most secondary schools after grade 10 have to make the choice of choosing subjects from a "core stream" in addition to the language: Science (Mathematics, Biology, Physics, Chemistry, Computer Science, Biotechnology, Physical Education), Commerce (Accountancy, Business Studies, Economics, Entrepreneurship, Informatics Practices, Marketing, Retail, Financial Market Management), or Humanities (History, Political Science, Sociology, Psychology, Geography, Legal Studies, Fine Arts, Music, Dance) depending on the school.
+Students with the Science stream study mathematics up to single-variable calculus in grade 12.

+Most reputable universities in India require students to pass college-administered admissions tests in addition to passing a final secondary school examination for entry into a college or university.
+School grades are usually not sufficient for college admissions in India.
+Popular entrance tests include JEE, NEET and the recent CUET.

 Secondary / Lower Secondary / Matriculation Education

-Secondary education covers Classes IX and X (Grades 9–10), usually from ages 14 to 16.
+Secondary education covers Classes VIII, IX and X (Grades 8–10), usually from ages 13 to 16.
 Students are exposed to a wider range of subjects, including additional languages, arts, and vocational subjects in addition to the usual English, math, science, social science, computer science physical ed., value education.
 At the end of class X, students often appear for a standardised board examination like the Secondary School Leaving Certificate Examination / Secondary School Certificate (SSLC / SSC) conducted by the respective state education boards or All India Secondary School Examination (AISSE) conducted by the Central Board of Secondary Education (CBSE) or the Indian Certificate of Secondary Education (ICSE) examination conducted by the Council for the Indian School Certificate Examinations (CISCE).

 Secondary school education in India is commonly known as "high school" or "secondary school".
 These terms are widely used across the country to refer to the stage of education that follows primary education and precedes higher secondary education.